KabirSamsi/KabirSamsi/README.md

 ## Projects 🌱
 I'm currently working on a few projects including the following!
 Source code for most will be made available later.
-- **KLaTsL**: A functional language and typesetter for linear algebra operations.
+- **KLaTsL**: A functional programming language and typesetter for linear algebra operations.
 Introduces OCaml-esque notation but with functionality including vector and matrix comprehensions, direct matrix factorizations and more.

-- **Franz**: A compiler for representing music through a functional programming language.
-Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed for audio output.
+- **Franz**: A programming language and compiler for representing music.
+Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed to produce audio.

 - **RISCV-Decompile**: A reverse-engineering decompiler and program verifier to translate machine code to RISC-V Assembly and verify program correctness.